March 1933 Nashville tornado outbreak: Nashville–Lebanon, Tennessee

 At around 6:45 p.m. local time—approximately one hour after sunset—one thunderstorm neared what is now the Nashville metropolitan area.
 Shortly before 7:30 p.m. a tornado touched down 4 mi west of downtown Nashville, along the Charlotte Pike and 51st Avenue.
 The tornado intensified as it proceeded into downtown Nashville, shattering windows in the Tennessee State Capitol.
 The tornado extensively damaged many structures in downtown Nashville and passed only several hundred feet from the U.S. Weather Bureau office.
 As it crossed the Cumberland River into East Nashville, the tornado burgeoned to 800 yd wide, damaging several four-story factories.
 Within a 3 mi segment of the path through East Nashville, the tornado was particularly damaging to homes, churches, businesses, and schools.
 In this area alone, the tornado damaged or destroyed at least 1,400 homes and more than 60 other buildings.
 All of the 11 deaths in Nashville occurred on the east side of the city.
 The Donelson neighborhood sustained severe damage as homes were reduced to "splinters", other buildings were leveled, and trees and power lines were felled.
 The tornado was last reported in the Hermitage part of Nashville, home to The Hermitage plantation, former residence of U.S. President Andrew Jackson.
 After traveling 12 mi, the tornado likely lifted and reformed into a second tornado.
 Practically no damage occurred in extreme eastern Davidson County.

 Shortly afterward, the tornado dipped to the ground and re-intensified.
 In Lebanon, about 228 structures were damaged or destroyed; 20 of them were called "ruined."
 Two deaths occurred along the outskirts of Lebanon, and two more occurred in the Bellwood suburb of Nashville.
 In all, the tornado killed 15 people and injured at least 45.
 The tornado disproved residents' illusion that hills to the southwest protected Nashville from tornadoes.
 Based on descriptions and photographs of the damage, the tornado is estimated to have been an F3; the Fujita scale had not been implemented at that time, and would not be devised until 1971.
 Damage was estimated at $2.2 million ($27.5 million in 1998 dollars).
 After the storm, National Guard troops, the Red Cross, Salvation Army officials, and the Boy Scouts quickly responded in the cleanup and recovery efforts.
 Due to the fast and heavy response of local police, looting and panic was minimal.

 On April 16, 1998, another F3 tornado, which started near the same point as the 1933 tornado, affected the downtown area.
-Then, nearly 22 years later, just after midnight on March 3, 2020, an EF3 tornado moved through Downtown Nashville nearly affecting the same areas as the earlier two storms.
+Then, nearly 22 years later, just after midnight on March 3, 2020, an EF3 tornado moved through areas just north of Downtown Nashville nearly affecting some of the same areas as the earlier two storms.